hitherejoe/FlutterOAuth/README.md

 # Flutter OAuth

-A flutter oauth package for performing user authentication for your apps.
+A Flutter OAuth package for performing user authentication for your apps.

-I've tested this with a small collection of APIs (Buffer, Strava, Unsplash and Github).
+I've tested this with a small collection of APIs (Buffer, Strava, Unsplash and GitHub).
 If there is an issue with an API you are trying to work with, please file an issue :)

 ## Authorizing an application